jarbus/jarbus.github.io/content/blog/Anonymity.md

 date: 2020-01-02T11:25:49-04:00
 tags: ["privacy", "speech", "internet"]
 ---
 What happened to "Don't give out your name on the internet?"
-Within the past 15 years, the desire for online anonymity has vanished -- as ``normal people'' joined the digital world, the number of ''creepy people'' worth hiding your identity from seems to have dropped in comparison.
+Within the past 15 years, the desire for online anonymity has vanished -- as "normal people" joined the digital world, the number of "creepy people" worth hiding your identity from seems to have dropped in comparison.
 Despite the perceived safety of the online world, remaining anonymous still has its merits.

 ## Anonymity addresses ideas